koenrane/KR-new-site/content/Essays/Many arguments for AI x-risk are wrong.md

 >
 > If his arguments have actually been about the Solomonoff prior, then I think that's totally irrelevant and even weaker than making a counting argument over functions.
 At least the counting argument over functions has something to do with neural networks.
 >
-> I expect him to respond to this post with some strongly-worded comment about how I've simply "misunderstood" the "real" counting arguments.
+> I expect him to respond to this LessWrong post with some strongly-worded comment about how I've simply "misunderstood" the "real" counting arguments.
 I invite him, or any other proponents, to lay out arguments they find more promising.
 I will be happy to consider any additional arguments which proponents consider to be stronger.
 Until such a time that the "actually valid" arguments are actually shared, I consider the case closed.
 ## The counting argument doesn't count
 Undo the update from the “counting argument”, however, and the probability of scheming plummets substantially.
 If we aren’t expecting scheming AIs, that transforms the threat model.
 We can rely more on experimental feedback loops on future AI; we don’t have to get worst-case interpretability on future networks; it becomes far easier to just use the AIs as tools which do things we ask.
 That doesn’t mean everything will be OK.
 But not having to handle scheming AI is a game-changer.

 # Other clusters of mistakes

 1. [Concerns and arguments which are based on suggestive names which lead to unjustified conclusions.
 People read too much into the English text next to the equations in a research paper.](https://www.lesswrong.com/posts/yxWbbe9XcgLFCrwiL/dreams-of-ai-alignment-the-danger-of-suggestive-names)
-   1. If I want to consider whether a policy will care about its reinforcement signal, possibly the _worst goddamn thing I could call that signal_ is “reward”! __“Will the AI try to maximize reward?”
-How is anyone going to think neutrally about that question, without making inappropriate inferences from “rewarding things are desirable”?
+   1. If I want to consider whether a policy will care about its reinforcement signal, possibly the _worst goddamn thing I could call that signal_ is “reward”!
-	   1. (This isn’t alignment’s mistake, it’s bad terminology from RL.)
+	   1. “Will the AI try to maximize reward?” _How is anyone going to think neutrally about that question, without making inappropriate inferences from “rewarding things are desirable”?_
+	   2. To be fair, this isn’t the fault of the alignment field in particular.
+"Reward" is bad terminology from RL.
       2. I bet people would care a lot less about “reward hacking” if RL’s reinforcement signal hadn’t ever been called “reward.”
    3. There are a lot more inappropriate / leading / unjustified terms, from “training [selects for](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed?commentId=zSJrhAuuDsRKST2nh) X” to “RL trains [agents](https://www.lesswrong.com/posts/rmfjo4Wmtgq8qa2B7/think-carefully-before-calling-rl-policies-agents)” (And don’t even get me started on “[shoggoth.”)](https://knowyourmeme.com/memes/shoggoth-with-smiley-face-artificial-intelligence)
    4. As scientists, we should use neutral, descriptive terms during our inquiries.